|Badcock of Little Missenden|

 When Lovell Badcock died without legitimate issue in 1797, he was succeeded as head of the family by his younger brother, Thomas Stanhope Badcock (1749-1821), who lived in Buckingham and was a leading figure in the county militia and volunteers.
 Unfortunately, in the absence of a will or other relevant document, it is not entirely clear how Lovell's property devolved.
 His father had left the Bledlow estate the subject of a strict settlement, under which that property should have passed to Thomas on the death of Lovell without legitimate heirs.
 But when the Bledlow property is next heard of in 1823, it was in the hands of a John Lovell Badcock, whose parentage is obscure.
 He may be the man of that name who married Ann Armstrong at Little Missenden in 1795, in which case it is tempting to suggest that he might have been an illegitimate son of Lovell Badcock; but if he was, he should not have inherited the Bledlow estate.
 He might also be the John Lovell Badcock of Princes Risborough, cabinet maker (conceivably a son of the John Lovell Badcock married in 1795), who married Catherine Stratton of Princes Risborough in 1829 and emigrated to Ontario, Canada in about 1840.
 At all events, John Lovell Badcock sold the Bledlow estate in 1826.
 The fate of the Maplethorpe estate in Lincolnshire is equally obscure.
 I can last find it associated with the Badcock name in 1793, and it is possibly that Lovell Badcock sold it to defray the cost of acquiring Little Missenden, although Thomas Stanhope Badcock was still described as having been 'of Little Missenden and Maplethorpe Hall' in Burke's Landed Gentry in the 1830s.

 Thomas Stanhope Badcock never moved to Little Missenden, however, and he may have sold the estate, which was certainly on the market in 1807.
 I believe, however, that it probably remained in the possession of the family until the late 19th century and was occupied by a series of tenants from 1828 (or before) until 1892; certainly the late 19th century residents were tenants.
-In 1814 Thomas sold up his home in Buckingham, and soon afterwards he became a patient at Wonford House Lunatic Asylum near Exeter (Devon).
+In 1814 Thomas sold up his home in Buckingham, and soon afterwards he moved to Wonford House near Exeter (Devon).
 At his death in 1821 he was succeeded by his elder surviving son, Lt-Gen. Sir Lovell Benjamin Badcock (1784-1861), a career soldier who never married and was constantly on the move with his regiment.
 It is easy to see why he would have found a landed estate an incumbrance and leased it.
 In 1840, General Badcock, together with his younger brother, Rear-Admiral William Stanhope Badcock (c.1788-1859) and the latter's family changed their name to Lovell.
 Usually such changes of name were occasioned by a substantial inheritance, but this seems not to have been the case in this instance.
 The reason they gave for the change was to honour the memory of Sir Salathiel Lovell (c.1632-1713), but perhaps they had just got fed up with the crude jokes about the name 'Badcock' which one can readily imagine circulating in the officers' messes and ward rooms they frequented.

 In 1861, the General left his real estate (probably including Little Missenden Abbey) to his nephew, the Admiral's son, Capt.
 Lovell Stanhope Richard Lovell (1826-1903), who also pursued a military career until about 1859.
 In the 1870s he was living in Ireland, but he later moved back to England and settled in a cottage in Devon.
 At his death his effects were valued at a mere £90.
 His son, William Stanhope Lovell (1848-1921), also had a small property in Devon and contrived to live on investment income and what he could make as a dog breeder, but left just £70 at his death.